getify/monio/MONADS.md

 }
 ```

 That's it, that's a monad at its most basic.
-In particular, it's the "Identity" monad, which means that it will merely hold onto a value, and let you use that value untouched when you want to.
+In particular, it's the "Identity" monad, which means that it will merely hold onto a value, and let you use that value, untouched, whenever you want to.

 ```js
 const myAge = Identity(41);   // { val: 41 }
 ```

-We put a value inside an object container only so we could recognize the value as having been represented monadically.
+We put a value inside an object container here only so we could recognize the value as *being monadic* (behaving according the Monad type).
 This "container"ness is one convenient way of implementing a monad, but it's not actually required.

 The `chain(..)` function provides a minimum basic capability to interact with our monad instance.
-For example, imagine we wanted to take the monadic representation of `41` and produce another monad instance where `41` was incremented to `42`?
+For example, imagine we wanted to take the monadic representation of `41` and produce another monad instance where `41` had been incremented to `42`?

 ```js
 const myAge = Identity(41);   // { val: 41 }